 "I wanted to tell everyone face-to-face why I won’t be having a memorial," Dave said.

-"Right," Jon let the word slip out of his mouth very quietly.
+"Right."
+Jon let the word slip out of his mouth very quietly.
 Suddenly he was listening to every word the other man had to say.

 "They're dead.
 They died because of that bastard and there's nothing we can do to change that.
 It would be morbid to have a memorial, we can't bring them back."

-"We should have but Dad and Mum said he wasn't part of the family anymore so I didn't think about him."
+"We should have, but Dad and Mum said he wasn't part of the family anymore, so I didn't think about him."

 "Your parents said I wasn't part of the family," Jon said.

 “Dad and Mum were very fixed in their views.
-They got a lot of things wrong, I can see that now.
+They got a lot of things wrong.
+I can see that now.
 You and Eddie were very close," Dave said.

-"I should have stopped him going to that stupid party," again the sentence was out of his mouth before his mind had finished forming the words.
+"I should have stopped him going to that stupid party."
+Again the sentence was out of his mouth before his mind had finished forming the words.

-"I should have saved Hayley," Dave said, speaking of his dead girlfriend, as his voice shook with a snob but his eyes stared down at the carpet under his feet.
+"I should have saved Hayley," Dave said, speaking of his dead girlfriend, as his voice shook with a snob and his eyes stared down at the carpet beneath his feet.
 "The bastard shot me while I was in the kitchen.
 He killed Hayley while she was in the conservatory.
 He shot me first.
 I should have saved Hayley.
 I could have crawled out of there and saved her, but I just lay on the floor bleeding and crying until the police came.
 I should have saved my Hayley..."

 Jon felt himself pulling back from the man before him, pulling back from the naked guilt and grief before him.
-He wanted Dave to stop, he didn't want to watch Dave’s pain, but he didn't know what to say.
+He wanted Dave to stop, he didn't want to watch Dave’s pain; but he didn't know what to say.
 He just pulled back into himself.